Heating & Fireplace Safety

 - Keep all flammable materials away from your furnace.
 This includes, clothing, paint products, toxic materials, cardboard and more.

-- Keep your fireplace clear of debris and have it inspected each year.
+- Keep your fireplace inspected and cleaned each year.
 Burn only seasoned wood (avoid soft pine which creates a buildup of creosote (leading cause of chimney fires.)

 - Fireplaces should be equipped with an appropriate screen or glass enclosure to prevent sparks from flying out.